kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	-	These coefficients have the lowest variability possible: :math:`(\mathbf{X}^T\mathbf{X})^{-1}S_E^2`
 	-	We have uncorrelated estimates of the slope coefficients in the model.
 That is we can be sure the value of the coefficient is unrelated to the other values.

 -	However, we still need to take the usual care in *interpreting* the coefficients.
 The usual precaution, using the example below, is that the temperature coefficient :math:`b_T` is the effect of a one degree change, holding all other variables constant.
-That's not possible if :math:`b_{TS}`, the interaction between :math:`T` and :math:`S`, is significant: we cannot hold it constant while changing :math:`b_T`.
+That's not possible if :math:`b_{TS}`, the interaction between :math:`T` and :math:`S`, is significant: we cannot hold the :math:`TS` constant while changing :math:`b_T`.

 	.. math:: y = b_0 + b_T x_T + b_S x_S + b_{TS} x_Tx_S + e

 	So *we cannot interpret the main effects separately from the interaction effects*, when we have significant interaction terms in the model.
+Also, if you conclude the interaction term is significant, then you must also include all main factors that make up that interaction term in the model.

-For another example see Box, Hunter, and Hunter (2nd ed), page 185.
+	For another example, with interpretation of it, please see Box, Hunter, and Hunter (2nd ed), page 185.

 -	Factorial designs use the collected data much more efficiently than one-at-a-time experimentation.
 As shown in :ref:`the preceding section <DOE-COST-vs-factorial-efficiency>`, the estimated variance is halved when using a factorial design than from a COST approach.